-1 2 Policy 11 J L-4: Support protection and enhancement of fish and wildlife habitat through site design in new development.
-3 4 5 6 7 8 Policy 11 J L-5: Native vegetation and soils on stream-banks and shorelines should be disturbed as little as possible.
-In situations where revegetation is necessary to restore stream bank or shoreline stability and provide shading, site-specific native plants should be used.
-Retention of vegetated riparian areas on all lake and marine shorelines should-shall also be encouraged.
-9 10 11 12 13 14 Policy 11 J L-6: Discourage shoreline armoring.
-Instead, Eencourage natural or bio-engineering solutions such as planting native vegetation, engineered log jams/LWD, and beach nourishment along eroding banks to address stream and shoreline bank erosion problems.
-Riparian buffers should be replanted with suitable native vegetation as a part of all bank stabilization projects.
-15 16 17 Policy 11 J L-7: Encourage native vegetation and soils retention and plantings which that provide or maintain the beneficial uses and functions of streams, rivers, lakes, and marine shorelines.
-18 19 Policy 11 - L-8: Maintain and encourage restoration of habitat functions for threatened and endangered fish species.
-20 21 22 Policy 11L-9: Use Best Available Science to inform the creation of regulations to mitigate adverse impacts of development adjacent to rivers, streams, and marine shorelines.
-23 24 25 26 Policy 11L-10: Encourage landowners to voluntarily protect surface water quality with filter strips or other appropriate water cleansing mechanisms installed between lawns, landscaping, livestock pens, or agricultural fields and waterbodies.
-27 28 29 30 Policy 11L-11: Formulate and implement a comprehensive, watershed landscape-based, environmental management program to protect fish and wildlife.
-The program willshould include the following: 31 32 33 1.
-Formulate an administrative approach to the review of development and planning proposals that consider natural system policies-; 34 35 2.
-Investigate and develop programs for acquisition and restoration of important fish and wildlife habitat areas;-
+- Policy 10L-1: Strongly discourage any activity that might cause significant degradation of the fishery resource or habitat. - Policy 10L-2: Support the protection and enhancement of significant fish spawning and rearing habitat, food resources, refugia (shelter), and travel passages. - Policy 10L-3: Establish non-regulatory mechanisms and incentives for development that accommodates the habitat needs of fish and wildlife and encourages good stewardship practices. - Policy 10L-4: Support protection and enhancement of fish and wildlife habitat through site design in new development. - Policy 10L-5: Native vegetation and soils on streambanks and shorelines should be disturbed as little as possible.
+In situations where revegetation is necessary to restore streambank or shoreline stability and provide shading, site-specific native plants should be used.
+Retention of vegetated riparian areas on all lake and marine shorelines shall also be encouraged. - Policy 10L-6: Discourage shoreline armoring.
+Instead, encourage natural or bio-engineering solutions such as planting native vegetation, engineered log jams/LWD, and beach nourishment along eroding banks to address stream and shoreline bank erosion problems.
+Riparian buffers should be replanted with suitable native vegetation as a part of all bank stabilization projects. - Policy 10L-7: Encourage native vegetation and soil retention and plantings that provide or maintain the beneficial uses and functions of streams, rivers, lakes, and marine shorelines. - Policy 10L-8: Maintain and encourage restoration of habitat functions for threatened and endangered fish species. - Policy 10L-9: Use Best Available Science to inform the creation of regulations to mitigate adverse impacts of development adjacent to rivers, streams, and marine shorelines. - Policy 10L-10: Encourage landowners to voluntarily protect surface water quality with filter strips or other appropriate water cleansing mechanisms installed between lawns, landscaping, livestock pens, or agricultural fields and waterbodies. - Policy 10L-11: Formulate and implement a comprehensive, landscape-based, environmental management program to protect fish and wildlife.
+The program should include the following: